 What exactly does it mean when coaches and sport scientists talk about training programs that "match the demands of sports"?

-Programs can be built to target basic fitness components of strength, power, endurance, agility, and flexibility.
-Motor (movement) efficiency also comes into play to develop coordination, or skill--another performance-related component of fitness.
+To best match these demands, programs can be built to target fitness components such as muscular strength, power, speed, agility, flexibility, muscular endurance, and energy fitness.
+A well-devised sport-specific program also integrates motor (movement) efficiency to develop coordination--another performance-related component of fitness.

 Physical Demands of Sports